isg-software/progresspie/README.md

 * `newSvgElement`: function(name).
 Your plug-in may call this function to insert a new SVG node directly into the pie graph SVG (in addition to the SVG output already produced by the progressPie jQuery plug-in itself).
 The argument `name` defines the element/tag name for the new element.
 The function return a reference to the newly created node which you need to configure the node, like adding attributes or child elements.
 * `newSvgSubelement`: function(parent, name).
 If you want to add child elements to an SVG element, use this function.
 The first argument takes a reference to parent element you want to add a child node to, the second argument takes the tag name like in `newSvgElement`.
 * `getContentPlugin`: function.
-This function takes a valid `contentPlugin` option, i.e. either a function reference to another content plug-in, or a string whose name has to be the name of a content plug-in function in the namespace `jQuery.fn.progressPie.contentPlugin`.
-It then returns a reference to the function, i.e. if the argument is a function reference, it gets returned unchanged, if the argument is a string, the function in the namespace gets looked up and the reference is returned.
-Throws exception if the argument is neither string nor function, or if the string is invalid, i.e. no function of that name was found in said namespace.
+This function takes a valid `contentPlugin` option, i.e. either a function or object reference to another content plug-in, or a string whose name has to be the name of a content plug-in function or object in the namespace `jQuery.fn.progressPie.contentPlugin`.
+It then returns a reference to the function (resp. object), i.e. if the argument is a function reference or a reference to an object containing a method named `draw`, it gets returned unchanged, if the argument is a string, the plug-in in the namespace gets looked up and the reference is returned.
+Throws exception if the argument is neither string nor function nor object with `draw`  method, or if the string is invalid, i.e. no function (or object with `draw` method) of that name was found in said namespace.
 Normally content plug-ins won't need to call this function, except if they support adding secondary content plug-ins (see `checkComplete` plug-in).
+* `isFullSize`: function().
+Returns `false` if the content should typically be fitted into a ring diagram, that is in ring mode without a truthy `fullSize` option (in the `contentPluginOptions`).
+Returns `true` if the `contentPluginOptions` contain an option named `fullSize` wich is `true` (or at least truthy) _or_ in pie mode, i.e. if progressPie's `ringWith` option is undefined.
 * `getBackgroundRadius`: function(ignoreMargin).
-This may be used to calculate a radius for a potentially filled background circle for your content based on some standard content plug-in options: If your plug-in is combined with a pie (i.e. the option `ringWidth` of the `progressPie` parameter object is not defined) or if it's combined with a ring chart and the `contentPluginOptions` include a truthy `fullSize` property, then this will return the `totalRadius` property (see below).
+This may be used to calculate a radius for a potentially filled background circle for your content based on some standard content plug-in options: If your plug-in is combined with a pie (i.e. the option `ringWidth` of the `progressPie` parameter object is not defined) or if it's combined with a ring chart and the `contentPluginOptions` include a truthy `fullSize` property (in other words: if the `isFullSize()` method returns `true`), then this will return the `totalRadius` property (see below).
-	If your content plug-in gets combined with a ring graph without a `fullSize` option, then this will return the `radius` property (see below), i.e. the radius of the free space inside the ring.
+	If your content plug-in gets combined with a ring graph without a `fullSize` option (`isFullsSize() === false`), then this will return the `radius` property (see below), i.e. the radius of the free space inside the ring.
 	If the parameter `ignoreMargin` is truthy, the `totalRadius` resp. `radius` will be returned unchanged.
 Otherwise (especially if no parameter is given), the function will search for a `margin` property in the `contentPluginOptions` object and it will subtract this margin from the radius.
 If no `margin` property is found, a default margin will be subtracted.
 In pie mode or with `fullSize` option set, the default margin is zero (0), in ring mode without `fullSize` option, the default margin is one (1), i.e. the default radius for a filled circle to be fitted inside a ring graph will leave a margin/gap of 1 pixel between the content background and the ring graph.
 	Actually, these two default margins are defined via:
 	* `$.fn.progressPie.defaults.defaultContentPluginBackgroundMarginFullSize: 0`